Business Risks

 (4) Fluctuation of exchange rates

-The AMADA Group exports its products mainly denominated in local currencies, including US dollars and Euros.
-It strives to hedge exchange risk by using forward foreign exchange contracts and increasing the overseas production ratio in preparation for fluctuations in exchange rates.
-In case of fluctuation of an exchange rate beyond our expectations, however, the Group may incur foreign exchange gains or losses, or our product competitiveness may change, which could affect the Group’s operating results.
+The AMADA Group exports its products mainly denominated in local currencies, including U.S. dollars and euros.
+The Group therefore strives to hedge exchange risk by using forward foreign exchange contracts and increasing the overseas production ratio in preparation for fluctuations in exchange rates.
+Moreover, as the assets, liabilities, etc., of overseas subsidiaries are translated into Japanese yen, any fluctuation of an exchange rate beyond our expectations may cause the Group to incur foreign exchange gains or losses, or change our product competitiveness, which could affect the Group’s operating results.

 (5) Procurement of materials

 The AMADA Group purchases parts and materials from more than one supplier.
 Purchase prices of these materials may fluctuate depending on changes in prices of raw materials and energy prices, including the price of crude oil.
-In addition, the supply and demand situation in the industry and conditions of suppliers, as well as natural disasters may become an obstacle to the stable supply of materials, which is expected to lower our productivity.
-These factors could affect the Group’s operating results.
+In addition, the supply and demand situation in the industry and conditions of suppliers, as well as natural disasters, may become an obstacle to the stable supply of materials, which is expected to lower our productivity and could affect the Group’s operating results.

 (6) Quality of products

 The AMADA Group has established a thorough quality control system based on the quality management system of the International Organization for Standardization (ISO) and strives to design and manufacture products by minimizing the occurrence of defects.
 In design reviews, the Group conducts risk assessment and product safety checks using prototypes.
-If recall costs in the event of product defects, or a damages claim due to product defects resulting in an accident that is not covered by the Group’s insurance, should occur, such could affect the Group’s operating results.
+In the event of incurred recall costs due to product defects, or damages claims due to product defects resulting in an accident that is not covered by the Group’s insurance, this could affect the Group’s operating results.

 (7) Addressing environmental problems

-The AMADA Group works to build a production system and offer products and services that contribute to environment preservation under its own environment policy, and strives to reduce environmental burden.
-The Group uses internal standards to evaluate environmentally friendly products, such as resource-saving machines that use less oil and gas, low-noise machines that produce less noise, and energy-saving machines that use less electricity, and markets them as AMADA Eco Products.
+The AMADA Group works to build a production system and offer products and services that contribute to environmental preservation under its own environment policy, and strives to reduce environmental burden.
+The Group uses internal standards to evaluate eco-friendly products, such as resource-saving machines that use less oil and gas, low-noise machines that produce less noise, and energy-saving machines that use less electricity, and markets them as AMADA Eco-Products.
 Depending on environmental regulations in countries where the Group operates, however, it may be difficult to manufacture current products or use existing parts, which may result in an increase in expenses due to changes in design and R&D costs, and could affect the Group’s operating results.

 (8) Intellectual property rights

-The AMADA Group focuses on research and development to creating new value, and files patent applications for the technologies and knowhow developed for the protection of intellectual property rights.
+The AMADA Group focuses on research and development to create new value, and files patent applications for developed technologies and know-how for the protection of intellectual property rights.
 However, deterioration of the Group’s competitive advantage due to a patent infringement by a third party, or any claim for damages or the suspension of sales of products resulting from a third party’s claim against the Group’s patent infringement could affect the Group’s operating results.

-(10) Natural disasters, widespread epidemics of infectious diseases, etc.
+(11) Natural disasters, widespread epidemics of infectious diseases

 Although certain bases of the AMADA Group have introduced a cash management system to optimize interest-bearing liabilities held, a drastic rise in interest rates will increase the Group’s interest payments.
 Meanwhile, a decline in interest rates or fluctuations in the stock market may lower yields of securities held, change their fair values, or may affect the discount rate of plan assets to increase retirement benefit liabilities and obligations.
 These factors could affect the Group’s operating results.

-The AMADA Group strives to recruit and develop excellent personnel engaging in manufacturing, development and sales of the Group’s products to ensure the expansion of global business activity and maintain competitiveness.
-In the event that the Group fails to recruit or develop, talented employees retire, or the Group fails to retain such employees, the Group’s competitiveness may deteriorate, which could affect its operating results.
+The AMADA Group strives to recruit and develop excellent personnel engaging in manufacturing, development, and sales of the Group’s products to ensure the expansion of global business activity and maintain competitiveness.
+In the event that the Group fails to recruit or develop these personnel, talented employees retire, or the Group fails to retain such employees, the Group’s competitiveness may deteriorate, which could affect its operating results.

-The AMADA Group states in its code of conduct that “we do not and will not have any connection with antisocial forces or organizations, which threaten the order and safety of civil societies, and deal with unreasonable demands with a resolute attitude and without making compromises,” and ensures that all its employees are aware of this statement.
+The AMADA Group states in its Corporate Code of Conduct that “we do not and will not have any connection with antisocial forces or organizations, which threaten the order and safety of civil societies, and deal with unreasonable demands with a resolute attitude and without making compromises,” and ensures that all its employees are aware of this statement.